MicrosoftDocs/win32/desktop-src/SetupApi/file-version-comparisons.md

 ---
-Description: 'If the SP\_COPY\_NEWER flag is specified during a file copy operation, the setup functions check for an existing copy of the file in the target directory.' ms.assetid: 'fd493b5d-7bab-4450-a749-745c536902dc'
+Description: If the SP\_COPY\_NEWER flag is specified during a file copy operation, the setup functions check for an existing copy of the file in the target directory. ms.assetid: fd493b5d-7bab-4450-a749-745c536902dc
-title: File Version Comparisons
+title: File Version Comparisons ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # File Version Comparisons